AdobeDocs/certification.en/help/certifications/ac/ac-p-fedeveloper.md

 * Demonstrate ability to create new or extend existing themes
 * Demonstrate ability to add custom translation phrases

-Section 2: Layout XML & Templates (28%)
+Section 2: Layout XML & templates (28%)

 * Demonstrate the ability to work with basic layout XML instructions
 * Demonstrate the ability to use existing page layouts